Oblates of St. Francis de Sales: In North America

-Child Abuse
+Child abuse

 McCartney v.
-Oblates of St. Francis De Sales was a court case appealed to the Ohio Court of Appeals in which a former teacher at St. Francis de Sales School in Toledo, Ohio sued the principal and a student advisor for slander.
+Oblates of St. Francis De Sales was a court case appealed to the Ohio Court of Appeals in which a former teacher at St. Francis de Sales High School in Toledo, Ohio sued the principal and a student advisor for slander.
 In 1983, the teacher was convicted of contributing to the delinquency of a minor by providing alcohol to one of his students.
 Although his contract was subsequently not renewed, the teacher, a former yearbook advisor, remained in touch with the yearbook staff.
 On a subsequent yearbook "overnight", it was reported to the faculty advisor that his predecessor had been seen drinking beer in the school parking lot with two students and that they subsequently left the premises.
 The faculty adviser conveyed this information to the students' parents, along with information regarding the previous conviction.
 The former teacher sued the school for slander.
 The lower court found in favor of the school and the appellate affirmed court.

 In 2015, James Roth, an Oblate priest, admitted that he perpetrated child sexual abuse in Ohio.

+James Francis Rapp, an Oblate priest, was convicted in 1999 in Oklahoma and 2016 in Michigan of child sexual abuse.